22/11 7:30 PM

 He showcased his flexibility too, impressing in a more central attacking role in the second half of the campaign to end with 12 league goals and a DFB Cup runners-up medal.
 Along the way, in May 2020, Havertz fired Levekursen past Freiburg to become the first player in league history to reach 35 goals scored before turning 21.

 After switching to Chelsea in September 2020, Havertz was largely employed out of position as a centre forward.
-Nevertherless, alongside fellow ex-Bundesliga star Christian Pulisic, he conquered the Champions League - and scored the winning goal to do so - when the Blues beat Manchester City in the final on 29 May 2021.
+Nevertherless, alongside fellow ex-Bundesliga star Christian Pulisic, he conquered the Champions League - and had one of the most glorious moments of his career - scoring the winning goal as the Blues beat Manchester City in the final on 29 May 2021.